CBSA Processing Delays: When 1-3 Hours Actually Matters

 The real culprit: CARM and volume sensitivity

 CBSA’s EDI infrastructure handled worse volume spikes pre-CARM without these delays.
-The difference now is CARM’s architecture—every B3, every payment, every bond transaction runs through a new set of validation and acknowledgement loops that weren’t there under the legacy ACROSS system.
+The difference now is CARM’s architecture—every CAD, every payment, every bond transaction runs through a new set of validation and acknowledgement loops that weren’t there under the legacy ACROSS system.
 CARM wasn’t stress-tested at scale with real-world filing patterns, and we’re seeing the cracks.

 The CARM Client Portal itself is a bottleneck.
 Importers who migrated to self-filing their own compliance workflows instead of relying on brokers are discovering that the portal doesn’t handle batch operations, doesn’t queue intelligently, and doesn’t fail gracefully.
 When CBSA’s backend slows, the portal doesn’t tell you to retry later—it just hangs.
 EDI at least fails fast and lets your system retry on a schedule.